Torrey Pines High School: The Falconer

 The Falconer is the monthly school newspaper.
-It placed first in the 1984 JEA/National Scholastic Press Association (NSPA) Spring National High School Journalism Convention in San Diego and again in March 1999 at the Spring National High School Journalism Convention in Phoenix.
+It placed first at the 1995 JEA/National Scholastic Press Association (NSPA) Spring National High School Journalism Convention in San Diego and again in March 1999 at the Spring National High School Journalism Convention in Phoenix.
 It placed first once again at the 2009 JEA/NSPA Convention and received a Pacemaker Award at the 2010 convention in Kansas City, Missouri.
 It also placed first at both the spring 2012 JEA/NSPA Convention in Seattle and the spring 2014 JEA/NSPA Convention in San Diego.
 At the fall 2017 spring JEA/NSPA Convention in Dallas it placed 8th in the nation.
 At the fall 2018 JEA/NSPA Convention in Chicago it placed 7th in the nation.
+The Falconer placed 6th at the 2022 fall JEA/NSPA Convention in St. Louis and 8th at the 2023 spring JEA/NSPA Convention in San Francisco.
 It won the NSPA Pacemaker award in 1998, 2000, 2001, 2002, 2003, 2004, 2005, and 2010.

 First Flight

 First Flight is the school literary magazine.
 Its 2005–06 edition placed first in the 2006 JEA/NSPA Fall National High School Journalism Convention in Chicago, Illinois and the 2006–07 edition won first place Best in Show at the 2007 JEA/NSPA Fall National High School Journalism Convention in Nashville, Tennessee.
 First Flight again won first place Best in Show at the 2010 JEA/NSPA Fall National High School Journalism Convention in Kansas City, Missouri.
 At the spring 2018 JEA/NSPA Convention in San Francisco it placed 4th in the nation.